int91/PcShopTycoon/README.md

 # Pc Shop Tycoon

-This is a prototype for what was supposed to be a 3d computer building game.
+Pc Shop Tycoon is a prototype for a first-person computer building game.

-This game was made using Unity3D and C#.
-This is my first and only 3D game.
+Pc Shop Tycoon was made using Unity3D and C#.

-I made this after not messing around with Unity for about 2 years.
-It turned out decent for a first game anyway.
-It's basically fully functional, just lacks features that were gonna be in the full game.
+In Pc Shop Tycoon the player builds a computer and sells it.
+Building a computer consists of many components.
+These components are the case, motherboard cpu, gpu, ram, graphics card, power supply, and storage.

+A playable prototype of Pc Shop Tycoon was made after only 3 days of development.